 Debunking Attorney Myths

 It's too expensive to call an attorney.

 At Brandon Legal Group, your initial consultation is free.
-Personal Injury cases are offered on a contingency fee basis meaning there are no out of pocket expenses unless there is a financial recovery in your favor.
-In other matters, if you think an attorney representing you is too expensive, imagine living without seeing your children or spending the next 10 years in prison…
+Personal Injury cases are offered on a contingency fee basis, meaning there are no out-of-pocket expenses unless there is a financial recovery in your favor.
+In other matters, if you think an attorney representing you is too expensive, imagine living without seeing your children or spending the next ten years in prison…

 Having an attorney makes you look guilty.

 You may be great at a lot of things, but when is the last time you were lead counsel in a criminal matter?
 Every individual has a constitutional right to experienced legal counsel no matter the magnitude of the matter.
 In many instances, the Court may prefer working with experienced Counsel rather than a layman, as all litigating parties will be held to the same legal standard and process.